Ranomics

 Protein Engineering · 4 min

-The Impact of Post-Translational Modifications in Mammalian Protein Production and Antibody Discovery
+Post-Translational Modifications in Mammalian Protein Production

 Post-translational modifications are a fundamental layer of biological regulation that dictates a protein's function and viability as a drug.
 Understanding glycosylation, disulfide bonds, and chemical liabilities.